learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ',,glyph,pity,,'
 ```

-**i)** Extract all whole words for the given input strings.
+**9)** Extract all whole words for the given input strings.
 However, based on the user input `ignore`, do not match words if they contain any character present in the `ignore` variable.

 ```ruby
 >>> s1 = 'match after the last new_line character A2'